Last Updated on March 19, 2021 by Helga Dosa

-The ancient town of Aquileia is located in the Friuli-Venezia-Giulia region of Italy and is on the UNESCO’s World Heritage list.
+The ancient town of Aquileia is located in the Friuli-Venezia-Giulia region of Italy and is on UNESCO’s World Heritage list.
 One of the most prosperous towns in the Roman era, it was destroyed in the 5th century by Attila the Hun.
 Learn more about Aquileia archaeological site!

 In truth, most of Aquileia’s Roman ruins remain buried, making it one of the biggest archaeological fields in Europe.
 Aside from the excavation sites, one of the town’s most famous structures is the Patriarchal Basilica, which played a very important part in the evangelization of Central Europe, featuring a stunning mosaic floor.
 A town rich in history, Aquileia is perfect for visitors interested in discovering the past through archaeological finds.